North American railroad signals: Searchlight signals

-Hall's response to this situation was to buy the 1918 filed patents from one Mr. Blake for his "Searchlight" signal.
+Hall's response to this situation was to buy the 1918 filed patents from one Mr. Blake for his searchlight signal.
 In reality, the searchlight signal was an updated and modernized variation of the old Hall enclosed disc signal.
-What Blake had done was to harness the standard railroad three-position polarized vane relay, add a miniature spectacle and Pyrex, low-expansion Borosilicate glass roundels, and couple that with a very efficient elliptical reflector and optical lens system with a very large 10+1/2 in stepped outer lens.
-This revolutionary development provided a signal with a visible indication of over 1 mi from the signal in broad daylight, when the signal was located on tangent track.
+What Blake had done was to harness the standard railroad three-position polarized-vane relay, add a miniature spectacle and Pyrex, low-expansion borosilicate glass roundels, and couple that with a very efficient elliptical reflector and optical lens system with a very large 10+1/2 in stepped outer lens.
+This revolutionary development provided a signal with a visible indication of over 1 mi from the signal in broad daylight, when the signal was on tangent track.
 The early color light signals were visible for only about half that distance (2,500 ft) while using about the same electrical current, then a major concern in "primary battery territory".
 By 1925, the development of "high-transmission colors" of railroad glassware by Gage and Corning Glass improved this limited distance to an acceptably competitive 3,500 ft on tangent track.

 In the UK, original electromechanical searchlight signals consisted of a low-power incandescent bulb mounted behind a semaphore spectacle devoid of a blade behind a target.
-The Union Switch and Signal Company searchlight signal ubiquitous to the United States had an internal cable with weights system to mechanically align the signal in the red position if there was a system failure.
+The Union Switch and Signal Company searchlight signal ubiquitous to North America had an internal cable with weights system to mechanically align the signal in the red position if there was a system failure.

-Searchlight signals use became widespread mostly due to their relatively low maintenance, high visibility, low power-consumption, and after 1932 using a compound lens with a 4-watt 3-volt bulb that worked quite well in territory with battery-powered signaling.
+Searchlight signal use became widespread mostly due to their relatively low maintenance, high visibility, low power consumption, and after 1932 using a compound lens with a 4-watt 3-volt bulb that worked quite well in territory with battery-powered signaling.
 Also of significance was the single lens giving the indications in multiple-head interlocking signals in a fixed location with regard to the mast and the other signal heads, this not being the case with multiple-lens color light signals.
 In time the costs of the significantly more expensive searchlight signals relay began to outweigh the savings from its compact size and single bulb when compared with the simple multiple-lens color light signal.
 By the end of the 1980s the searchlight had lost its position as the most popular signal style in North America.

 To overcome the issues of associated with moving parts, new solid-state, single-lensed signals were developed.
 The first such product, marketed in 1968 as the "Unilens" by Safetran, uses fiber optics to concentrate the output of up to four light sources behind a single lens.
 However, other than as low-speed signals requiring only short-range visibility, these have not been entirely successful and most are now being removed from mainline service after a relatively short working life.
 Capable of four aspects, most examples had two lamp units simultaneously light red to give the most restrictive indication greater visual range than obtained with the use of a single lamp unit.